Quantum gravity and inventory accumulation: Random planar maps

-By Cramer's theorem, if one chooses $X(1) \ldots X(n)$ conditioned on $X(1,n)$ and then picks a random $k$ and recenters the sequence at $X(k)$, then one obtains a sequence of random recentered processes whose infinite volume limit is a random process with law $\mu$.
+From this we may conclude that if one chooses $X(1) \ldots X(N)$ conditioned on $X(1,N) = \emptyset$ and then picks a random $k$ and recenters the sequence at $X(k)$, then one obtains a sequence of random recentered processes whose infinite volume limit is a random process with law $\mu$.
 In this sense, $\mu$ describes an infinite volume limit of the critical Fortuin-Kastelyn models.
 Given a sequence $X(\cdot)$ sampled from $\mu$, the corresponding sequence $Y(\cdot)$ can be then used to construct an infinite random surface with an infinite spanning tree and spanning dual tree (in the manner described above for finite words).
 From this perspective, Theorem \ref{t.brownianlimit} can be understood a scaling limit result about this random pair of infinite trees (which in turn encode the structure of a random infinite planar map).